gollum/gollum/README.md

 ## FOOTER FILES

 Footer files allow you to add a simple footer to your wiki.
-Footer files must be named `_footer.ext` where the extension is one of the supported formats.
+Footer files must be named `_Footer.ext` where the extension is one of the supported formats.
 Footers affect all pages in their directory and any subdirectories that do not have footer files of their own.